Skip to content

 };

-This implementation omits some details (fine-grained control of copy/move semantics, std::unexpect_t support, etc.), but the core semantics are completely correct and suitable for production-environment error handling.
+This implementation omits some details (fine-grained control of copy/move semantics, std::unexpected support, etc.), but the core semantics are entirely correct and can be used for error handling in production environments.

-Let's look at an example closer to real-world development—parsing a network address from a string, which involves multiple steps of validation and conversion:
+Let's look at an example closer to actual development—parsing a network address from a string, involving multi-step validation and conversion:

 cpp